It's So Easy (Guns N' Roses song)

 "It's So Easy" is a song by the American rock band Guns N' Roses, appearing on their 1987 debut studio album, Appetite for Destruction.
 The song was released as the band's first single on June 8, 1987, in the UK, where it reached number 84 on the UK Singles Chart as a double A-Side with "Mr. Brownstone".
-It was also released as a maxi-single in Germany later in the same year.
+It was also released as a maxi-single in the former West Germany later in the same year.

 Composition

 According to an interview published in Hit Parader in March 1988, "It's So Easy" is "an account of a time Duff McKagan and West Arkeen, and also the rest of the band, were kinda going through.
 They didn't have money, but they had a lot of hangers on and girls [they] could basically live off of ... things were just too easy.
 There's an emptiness; it's so easy."

 In an Eddie Trunk interview from 2006, Axl Rose said that McKagan and Arkeen originally wrote the song as an acoustic "Hippie Ya-Ya" song, and that it was Slash's decision to turn it into a rock song.
 McKagan stated that Arkeen taught him about alternate tuning, leading the song to have a more distinctive sound, saying "without open-E tuning, that song wouldn't have happened, that's why West has songwriting credit on it."